rgnldo/knot-resolver-suricata/README.md

 # Unbound-Asuswrt-Merlin
-Welcome to the unbound-Installer-Asuswrt-Merlin installation script Version 1.01 by Martineau
+Welcome to the unbound-Installer-Asuswrt-Merlin installation script by Martineau
 Requirements: USB drive with Entware installed

 The install script will: